 Alcoholism is the final stage of an alcohol use disorder.
-It comes with psychological and physical problems.
-Is alcoholism a mental illness?
+It comes with many psychological and physical problems.
+With that in mind, some wonder, is alcoholism a mental illness?
 Most importantly, is there still hope for recovery?

 Understanding the Progression of an Alcohol Use Disorder